keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 Finally ❸ we create a function to extract the list of undefined variables from a monadic value.

-Now, we have enverything in place to write our pass that checks for undefined variables.
+Now, we have everything in place to write our pass that checks for undefined variables.

 First, we generate `map_environment` that maps